 There’s not much nuance to the film or to the characters (Ho comes off just short of Robin Hood in some scenes and it’s often a shock to see this modest personality show his ruthless side) but the big, bold conflicts give the film the dynamics of classic Hong Kong gangster drama.
 Wong gives the story an epic scope both visually and narratively and peppers the underworld politics with fight scenes with a scrappy spectacle.
 That’s enough to recommend this piece of Hong Kong gangster opera.

-On Blu-ray and DVD from Well Go, with original Cantonese and English dub soundtracks and optional English subtitles.
+The Blu-ray and DVD from Well Go features original Cantonese and English dub soundtracks and optional English subtitles.
 No supplements but the Blu-ray edition features a bonus DVD copy of the film.